emmanuel/elm-tower-defense/docs/01-drawing-fundamentals.md

 makes this a bit more readable.
 At this point, everything on the right-hand side of the colon describes the arguments that we have to supply in order to call (aka "use", "invoke") this function.
-And they're ordered based on how many arguments the function requires (this is called it's "arity".
-As in, "the function `circle` has arity one.").
+And they're ordered based on how many arguments the function requires.

 **IMPORTANT**: none of these function signatures tell us what the argument(s) _mean_.
 In other words, `circle : Float -> Stencil` tells us that we need to